premaluu/homebrew-devtools/README.md

 ---
 # 🍎 Fresh macOS Setup Guide (Apple Silicon)

-Follow these steps on a **brand new Mac** to bootstrap your full development environment using Homebrew and `brew dev`.
+Follow these steps on a **brand new Mac** to bootstrap your full development environment using Homebrew and `brew setup`.

 ---